The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

-We believe that the previous result is also of independent interest: Thus, we have aimed for the strongest possible result even though that level of generality is not needed for the proof of~\thref{thm:main_result}.
+We believe that the previous result is also of independent interest: Thus, we have aimed for the strongest possible result even though that level of generality is not needed for the proof of Theorem~\ref{thm:main_result}.
+In fact, the latter only requires~$\sh \in H^{3\kappa}$, a consequence of the previous theorem with~$\gamma = 0$ and~$\bar{\theta} = 3\kappa$.